-Whether working from home is a blessing or a struggle or somewhere in between, here to help is a year of inspiration, practical advice, and upbeat motivational tips.
-Daily suggestions touch upon ergonomics, loneliness, self-motivation, circadian rhythms, cybersecurity, digital communications, and getting along with partners and roommates.
-Some tips speak specifically to parents, others to managers; some to pet owners, others to young professionals.
+The Working From Home calendar is full of upbeat inspiration and information for the self employed and remote worker.
+Daily tips touch upon ergonomics, loneliness, self-motivation, digital communications, getting along with partners, and more.
+Some tips speak specifically to parents; others to managers; some to pet owners; others to young professionals.
 Overall, this calendar has you covered and will keep you encouraged and connected while working from home.
 A sampling of tips follow.
 Order the 2023 Working from Home Calendar here.

 1. CHOOSE YOUR FOOTWEAR

 If there’s anything good about working from home, it’s being able to wear whatever you want on your feet.
 Sneakers, slippers, cozy socks, loafers, flip-flops, or nothing at all!
 There are longterm advantages to this freedom, especially for those who would ordinarily wear high heels to the office, high heels being one of the biggest causes of foot problems.
 Enjoy this small but significant perk and make yourself comfortable.

 2. TURN YOUR HEAD

 Assuming you spend a lot of time at your desk, the people you live with are probably tired of looking at the back of your head.
 Try to keep this from becoming a problem.
 Do your best to turn around and look at everyone you’re speaking with.
 If you are in a heavy work phase, make plans to catch up later with those who are closest to you.
 Let people know you care about them, especially when the time you have with them is limited.